 Before we can understand if anxiety causes addiction, we first need to know what addiction is.
-As we have covered in another blog post, addiction is a very complicated phenomenon.
+Addiction is a very complicated phenomenon.
 However, according to most experts, addiction is best understood as a disease, much like any other mental illness.

 The main reason for seeing addiction as a disease is the way in which it changes the physiology of the brain.
 Of course, addicts do not have a mental illness before they begin using addictive substances.
 However, drugs change the brain on a physical level over time.
 Once someone is addicted, their brain behaves in abnormal ways even when they are not on drugs.